The Role of Sequence Information in Minimal Models of Molecular Assembly: Results

-We can apply the method in (\cite{Ahnert2010}) to upper bound a minimal tile complexity for a given shape for the base aTAM, and we can apply the algorithm constructed in Theorem \ref{theorem:interacting_walk} to find an upper bound on the tile complexity required to assemble the same shape using the backboned aTAM.
-In Fig.~\ref{fig:individual_assembly_kit}, we plot the difference in these upper bounds on the tile complexity for a single target shape, as a function of shape size.
-We consider both rectangular target shapes, and rectangles with a bulge to produce a target with lower symmetry.
-In this case, the Hamiltonian path taken by the backbone is assumed to zig-zag down the rectangle along each row starting from the top row of the rectangle (Figure \ref{fig:individual_assembly_kit}\,(a) and \ref{fig:individual_assembly_kit}\,(b)).
+For these models, we consider upper bounds on the minimum number of tiles, also called the tile complexity, needed to construct two types of target shape, rectangles and rectangles with a bulge (Figures \ref{fig:rectangle} and \ref{fig:bulge_rectangle}), starting from the empty configuration.
+We apply the method in \cite{Ahnert2010} to upper bound a minimal tile complexity for a given shape using sequence-free polyomino assembly.
+For the backboned aTAM with arbitrary interactions, an upper bound on the minimum tile set is easy to derive, as we can follow some arbitrary hamiltonian path and use the tile types in Theorem \ref{theorem:walk_main}.
+For the backboned aTAM with only attractive inter-tile interactions, we can follow a face assignment algorithm implied by Theorem \ref{theorem:interacting_walk} to find an upper bound on the tile complexity.
+For these assembly schemes, the hamiltonian path taken is assumed to zig-zag down the rectangle along each row starting from the top row of the rectangle (Figure \ref{fig:individual_assembly_kit}\,(a) and \ref{fig:individual_assembly_kit}\,(b)).

-As can be seen in Figure \ref{fig:individual_assembly_kit}, the bounds suggest that the very smallest rectangles can be constructed with fewer unique tile types using the base aTAM compared to the backboned aTAM.
-This fact is likely because unbackboned assembly is better able to take advantage of the symmetry present in a rectangle (\cite{Greenbury2014}), whereas the backboned aTAM is an inherently asymmetric assembly method.
-As expected, the asymmetric bulged rectangles display no such behaviour as they have no symmetries that base aTAM can take advantage of.
-For larger rectangles, the backboned aTAM becomes more efficient than the base aTAM due to its ability to use the same tile types in locations with distinct symmetry, and does so well before the bound of the universal kit size is reached.
+In Fig.~\ref{fig:individual_assembly_kit}, we plot upper bounds on the minimum tile complexities of each target shape using different assembly maps.
+The very smallest rectangles can be constructed with fewer unique tile types using sequence-free assembly than with backbone-directed assembly, as sequence-free assembly is better able to utilize symmetries within the shape \cite{Greenbury2014}.
+As expected, the asymmetric bulged rectangles display no such behavior as they have no symmetries of which the base aTAM can take advantage.
+In both cases, the number of tiles required for the base aTAM increases unboundedly for large rectangles, as anticipated.
+By contrast, the backboned aTAM models show a growth in the number of tile types that plateaus, verifying our intuition that sequences facilitate the assembly of large shapes with a small number of building blocks.